kpreisser/MouseClickSimulator/README.md

 ### TODOs:
 - Document how to use the Mouse Click Simulator.
-- Document how to create own XML Simulator Porject files.
+- Document how to create own XML Simulator Project files.